microsoft/PowerPlatformConnectors/independent-publisher-connectors/DPIRD Science/Readme.md

 * More information on the model available at the [Potential Yield Tool on the DPIRD website](https://www.agric.wa.gov.au/climate-weather/potential-yield-tool)

 ### Get Soil Water
-Returns the amount of water in the soil depending on the rainfall recieved and the type of soil.
+Returns the amount of water in the soil depending on the rainfall received and the type of soil.

 ### Get Yellow Spot
 Run the Moin or Chris Yellow Spot model.